-The DIY plans to build small house planters with a matching tray are based on a set I saw at at a retail store (I can’t remember which one) except that the planters are ceramic.
-The planters (for faux plants only) in this plan are constructed out of 1/4″ plywood and the tray is constructed using 3/4″ plywood.
-I used walnut plywood for the planters and regular birch plywood for the tray plus I chose to use the center planter as a pen and pencil holder…
+Hey there!
+I wanted to share my DIY plans for building adorable small house planters with a matching tray.
+I got inspired by a set I saw at a retail store (I can’t recall which one) but I decided to make mine out of 1/4″ plywood instead of ceramic like the original set.
+These planters are perfect for faux plants, and the tray is made of 3/4″ plywood.
+I used walnut plywood for the planters and regular birch plywood for the tray.
+Plus, I added a fun twist by using the center planter as a pen and pencil holder.
+Happy crafting!

 - Sandpaper (100, 150, 220 grits)

 - 1 – 2′ x 2′ sheet of 1/4″ plywood

 - 1 – 2′ x 2′ sheet of 3/4″ plywood

 - 6 – 1/4″ plywood at 4″ x 5″ – Planter Front & Back x 3